radareorg/radare2-book/analysis/symbols.md

 Radare2 automatically parsing available imports and exports sections in the binary, but moreover it can load additional debugging information, if presented.
 Two main formats are supported: DWARF and PDB (for Windows binaries).
+Note, that unlike many tools radare2 doesn't rely on Windows API to parse PDB files, thus they can be loaded on any other supported platform - e.g.
+Linux or OS X.

 DWARF debuginfo loads automatically by default, because usually it's stored right in the executable file.
 PDB is a bit of different beast - it is always